How to do Curtsy Lunges – Summary

 This is another bodyweight lunge variation.
 It’s quite simple but will add explosive power to your lower body.
 The variation adds a jump when you are returning to your rest position.

 So, when your knee has been lowered, instead of slowly rising up, push yourself up into a jump and then lower down with the alternating knee.
+Of course, you need strong quads to effectively complete this exercise so make sure to do quad exercises for stronger legs.

 If you do this fast enough, a few sets will be enough to set your thighs ablaze.

-Reverse Lunge Hold
+Reverse Lunge Holds

 Okay, this variation really burns your buttocks, thighs, and even calves.
 Hit a reverse lunge and then just hold and then keep on holding for some more.
 When you hold a movement in which your muscles are activated, every second becomes more and more difficult.

 Your muscles are meant to contract and relax.
 Keeping them in a constant state of contraction can lead to an increase in muscle mass and strength.
+Since this exercise works on your balance as well, it requires you to have strong calves.
+Make sure to incorporate calf exercises to build strength, stability and improve your overall balance.

 Lateral lunges are like a curtsy lunge but to the side.
 Instead of a forward motion, your leg will shift to the side.